GabrieleLagani/HebbianLearning/README.md

 and https://github.com/GabrieleLagani/HebbianPCA,
 containing the latest updates and new Hebbian learning algorithms:
 Hebbian WTA variants (k-WTA, soft-WTA, ...), Hebbian PCA, Hebbian ICA.
+IMPORTANT: the new implementation based on FastHebb is available, making Hebbian experiments more than 20x faster!!

 In order to launch an experiment session, type:
 `PYTHONPATH=<project root> python <project root>/runexp.py --config <dotter.path.to.config.object> --mode <mode> --device <device> --clearhist --restart`